Apply for Permits, Visitor Permits, Works Permits, Suspensions and Car Park Season Tickets

 All day deliveries

 The Council are unable to remove vehicles from suspended bays as we do not have removal vehicles to facilitate this.
 As a result of this we are unable to guarantee that the space will be kept clear.
 However, we can issue Penalty Charge Notices to any vehicle parked in a suspended bay.
-If you notice an unauthorised vehicle parked in the bay, please contact our hotline on: Tel: 01727 845 283
+If you notice an unauthorised vehicle parked in the bay, please call our parking enforcement team our hotline on 01727 866100.

 Yellow suspension signs will be placed as near as possible to the affected area showing the details of the suspension, residents are advised to check all signs in their road before parking on each occasion.